Ultrabright electron: Brightness

-An ultrabright electron beam has been defined as having >10 A/cm^2 with spatial coherence of >1 nm.
-This level of energy in that small of a coherence is a large technical problem, not only in the production of such a beam, but also how to use the beam without destroying the sample in the process of characterization.
+An ultrabright electron beam has been defined as having >10 A/cm^{2} with spatial coherence of >1 nm.
+This level of energy with that small amount of coherence is a large technical problem, not only in the production of such a beam, but also how to use the beam without destroying the sample in the process of characterization.
 The singular problem of sample destruction was taken care of by studying reactions that are photo-active and prepared in such a way that reduced potential barriers.

 Non-relativistic ultrabright electron spectroscopy

 In non-relativistic electrons the problems of achieving ultrabrightness was overcome by utilizing the natural chirp that occurs in electron shot bunches.
 To capitalize on this chirp the developed gun was made as compact as possible with a magnetic lens around the electron pulse radio-frequency (RF) gap.
 By continuing to use spatial compression in conjunction with the electron bunch chirp allowed the gun to be able to resolve in a 200-fs time frame, with up to 10^9 electrons/cm^2, and with enough coherence to study unit cells of up to 6 nm.
 It is believed that this technique will be able to be advanced by at least two orders of magnitude in the near future.

 This method was used to observe the charge delocalization in the organic salt (EDO-TTF)2PF6 as it undergoes a photo-induced insulator-to-metal phase transition.
 The motion observed revealed the reduction in dimensionality that takes place at transitional moments in chemical reactions, which is a major theoretical breakthrough in understanding how there can be repeated patterns in chemistry among molecules of vastly different dimensions.